 Lucky to be Alive

-During his time in Korea, John Parker did 170 sorties as a fighter pilot.
-He shares one of his most memorable missions above Pyungyang, which involved a lot of aircraft damage.
-He is thankful to be alive after he had severe damage to his plane’s fuselage.
+John Parker recalls completing one hundred and seventy sorties as a fighter pilot during his time in Korea.
+He shares one of his most memorable missions above Pyungyang which involved a lot of aircraft damage.
+He shares how he is thankful to be alive after he had severe damage to his plane’s fuselage.

 No Longer Bitter

-John Parker explains that when he left Korea, he hated it because his friends had been killed.
-However, his feelings have changed since he has revisited Korea twice.
+John Parker explains that when he left Korea he hated it because his friends had been killed.
+However, he shares how his feelings have changed since he has revisited Korea twice.
 He believes that his friends died for the betterment for the country.
+He comments on on his amazement of Seoul and adds that the mountains had trees on them again.

 [Beginning of recorded material]